Discover the 10 best kayaking destinations in the U.S., ranging from rivers to lakes to ocean.

 Prince William Sound — Alaska

 Get out your wetsuits (and maybe even drysuits) and booties for this kayaking destination.
 But it’ll be worth it when you experience the beauty of this glacial gulf on the Alaskan coastline.
 The Sound is located to the east of Anchorage and one of the more well-known cities with shoreline access is Valdez.
-The town of Valdez has a few nice RV parks to choose from, including Eagle’s Rest RV Park & Cabins and the Valdez KOA.
+The town of Valdez has a few nice RV parks to choose from, including Eagle’s Rest RV Park & Cabins.

 Eleven Point River – Missouri